CHRISTMAS COMPARED > Christmas in the USA and Germany

 - Advent and Christmas - The “arrival”

-- Christmas A to Z - German Christmas topics and terms
+- A German Christmas - from A to Z - An alphabetical guide

 - The German Pickle Ornament - Is it really a German tradition?